-- 2. Take no more than 16 credit hours per semester. - 3.
-Participate in both AS classes and LLAB while enrolled in school to be considered a GMC or POC member. - 4.
-Be age 14 or older. - 5.
-Have an AFROTC calculated GPA of 2.5 or greater for all previous college-level coursework. - 6.
+- Participate in both AS classes and LLAB while enrolled in school to be considered a GMC or POC member. - 3.
+Be age 14 or older. - 4.
+Have an AFROTC calculated GPA of 2.5 or greater for all previous college-level coursework. - 5.
 Pass the American Language Course Placement Test with at least an 80%.